anshammer/food-facilities-challenge/README.md

 Run the UI:

 Launch the index.html file in a web browser or run on a live server to access the UI for testing the API endpoints.
-Since the API has CORS enabled, you can run the UI on any port without issues.
+*Since the API has CORS enabled for all domains, you can run the UI on any port without issues.*

 ## Next Steps